wilsonmar/wilsonmar.github.io/_posts/2019-05-30-aws-data-tools.md

 1. Many Athena users are migrating from EMR to use <a target="_blank" href="https://aws.amazon.com/glue/"><img align="right" width="50" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1692390288/aws-icons/AWS-Glue.png"><img align="right" alt="classic png" width="50" src="https://github.com/burib/aws-simple-icons-for-architecture-diagrams/blob/master/Analytics/Analytics_AWSGlue.png?raw=true"><strong>Amazon Glue ELT Jobs</strong></a> because Glue is serverless and thus easily scalable.

-    EMR costs around $14-16 per day while AWS Glue costs around $21 per day.
+    EMR costs around $14-16 per day while AWS Glue is around $21 per day.
-    But that difference is made up by avoiding hassles of setup and the cost of "always on" EMR clusters.
+    But that difference is made up largely by avoiding the hassles of setup and the cost of "always on" EMR clusters.

     <strong>AWS Glue Crawler</strong> jobs scans S3 to create <a target="_blank" href="https://docs.aws.amazon.com/glue/latest/dg/populate-data-catalog.html">AWS Glue Catalogs</a> housed in a Glue Schema Registry.
 The Glue Catalog for each region provides a central reference for metadata about all services.
 Catalog information includes location, ownership, schema, data types, and other properties changed over time, which can be used to create ETL jobs. <a target="_blank" href="https://www.youtube.com/watch?v=yj98zViIgYI" title="how to use Glue to create a data lake">VIDEO</a> <a target="_blank" href="https://www.youtube.com/playlist?list=PL5KTLzN85O4KdNBfGpD-QIabS3yvwI4qn">series</a> <a target="_blank" href="https://www.youtube.com/watch?v=8jlAoB1GmNs">4</a>